zelsaddr/BerisiCloneBlog/README.md

 # bug
 - some image can't display in read post

-# FOR EDUCATIONAL PURPOSES ONLY!
+# THIS IS ILLEGAL | FOR EDUCATIONAL PURPOSES ONLY!